Biscoff Butter Cookies

 If you’d like, you can add extra frozen biscoff spread to these speculoos cookies butter cookies.
 It adds around 15 minutes of extra time to the recipe, but gives you a little bit of extra biscoff flavor in the cookies!

-20 minutes before making the cookies, scoop out 15-20 heaping teaspoon of cookie butter at a time and place it on a parchment lined baking sheet or plate, then put in the freezer for 10 minutes.
+20 minutes before making the cookies, scoop out 15-20 heaping tsp of cookie butter at a time and place it on a parchment lined baking sheet or plate, then put in the freezer for 10 minutes.

 Make the cookies as instructed, then after folding the chocolate chips into the dough, remove the biscoff pieces from the freezer.
 Gently, but quickly, fold them into the dough.
 They will start to soften very quickly.
 Scoop the dough and bake as instructed!